owlet42/kubeflow-docs/docs/user-guide/index.rst

 Hyperparameter tuning is the process of optimizing the hyperparameter values to maximize the model metrics such as accuracy in validation phase.

-Kubeflow offers **Katib** to automate the hyperparameter tuning process by automatically tuning the target variable which user specifies in the configuration.
-Katib offers exploration algorithms such as random search, grid search and Bayesian to perform the hyperparameter evaluation and tries to achieve the optimal set of hyperparameters for the given model.
+vSphere Enterprise Kubeflow offers *Katib* to automate the hyperparameter tuning process by automatically tuning the target variable which you specify in the configuration.
+Katib offers exploration algorithms such as Random search, Grid search and Bayesian optimization to perform the hyperparameter evaluation and tries to achieve the optimal set of hyperparameters for the given model.

 Model Validation
 """"""""""""""""

-We can use Kubeflow’s **Experiments** and **Runs** to compare the metrics of a given model across multiple models.
+You can use vSphere Enterprise Kubeflow’s *Experiments* and *Runs* to compare the metrics of a given model across multiple models.
 For example, these may be the same model trained on different datasets, or two models with different hyperparameters trained on the same dataset.
-By using the Kubeflow’s **Pipeline**, uses can automate these processes to report whether a model ran smoothly or encountered some problems.
+By using the vSphere Enterprise Kubeflow’s *Pipeline*, you can automate these processes to report whether a model runs smoothly or encounters some problems.

 Data Storage
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^

 Shared Storage
 """"""""""""""

-To host data used in the common data access during the creation of the model such as using pipeline and saving results of the experiments, some sort of external and distributed storage server can be the solution.
+To host data used in the common data access during the creation of the model such as using pipeline and saving results of the experiments, some sort of external and distributed storage can be the solution.
 Different cloud providers have different storage offerings, for example Amazon S3, Azure Data Storage, Google Cloud Storage.
-Due to the complexity to deal with many storage offerings, Kubeflow ships with **MinIO** to reduce the dependency to rely on the storage offerings from different cloud providers by acting as a common gateway to public cloud storage APIs.
-This gateway option is the most flexible, and allows the users to create cloud independent implementation without scale limits.
+Due to the complexity to deal with different storage offerings, vSphere Enterprise Kubeflow ships with *MinIO* to reduce the dependency on the storage offerings from different cloud providers by acting as a common gateway to public cloud storage APIs.
+This gateway option is the most flexible one, and allows you to create cloud independent implementation without scale limits.

 Model Registry
 """"""""""""""

 This is a storage unit that holds model specific data (classes) or weights.
 Its purpose is to hold trained models for fast retrieval by other applications.
-Without the model registry, the model classes and weights would be saved to the source code repository and hard to retrieve.
+Without the model registry, the model classes and weights would be saved to the source code repository and are hard to retrieve.

 Metadata Database
 """""""""""""""""

 Metadata of a model is to hold the collection of the datasets and the transformation of these datasets during the data exploration.
-Capturing the metadata lets the users to understand the variations during the model experiments phase.
-This understanding can help the users iteratively develop and efficiently improve the models.
-Kuebflow employs ML Matadata (**MLMD**) library to faciliate this enhancement.
+Capturing the metadata lets you understand the variations during the model experiments phase.
+This understanding helps you iteratively develop and efficiently improve the models. vSphere Enterprise Kuebflow employs ML Metadata (*MLMD*) library to faciliate this enhancement.

 Model Inference (Model Serving)
 -------------------------------

-Once the model is selected from the validation where the metrics are met, we can deploy the model to the production environment.
+Once the model is selected from the validation where the metrics are met, you can deploy the model to the production environment.
 This trained and then deployed model acts as a service that can handle prediction requests.

-Kubeflow simplifies the model deployment by dealing the given model‘s different model format using **Seldon Core**, **TFServe** and **KFServe**.
-The model-as-data methodology is used by these implementations to leverage an intermediate model format and Kubeflow allows the swapping between model frameworks as smoothly as possible.
-With Kubeflow the user can train the model using PyTorch or TensorFlow then when the model is served at the production, the underlying serving remains consistent with the user's API.
-Furthermore the hardware serving the model can be optimized for better performance than the hardware used during the model building phase.
+vSphere Enterprise Kubeflow simplifies the model deployment by dealing with the given model‘s different formats using *Seldon Core*, *TFServe* and *KFServe*.
+The model-as-data methodology is used by these implementations to leverage an intermediate model format and vSphere Enterprise Kubeflow allows the swapping between model frameworks as smoothly as possible.
+With vSphere Enterprise Kubeflow, you can train the model using PyTorch or TensorFlow.
+When the model is serving for production, the underlying serving remains consistent with the user's APIs.
+Furthermore the hardware serving the model can be optimized for better performance than the hardware used during the model training phase.

-Kubeflow also handles the infrastructure complexities such as modeling monitoring, scaling, revisioning during the model serving.
-The hosted models could be updated with newer version to fit the current dataset better and therefore increase the performance metrics.
-They can be rollback to previous version if certain problems are encountered after deployment.
-These kinds of model management can be handled smoothly and automatically with Kubeflow without much of the human involvement.
+vSphere Enterprise Kubeflow also handles the infrastructure complexities such as modeling monitoring, scaling, revisioning during the model serving.
+The hosted models could be updated with newer versions to fit the current dataset better and therefore increases the performance metrics.
+They can be rolled back to previous versions if certain problems are encountered after deployment.
+These kinds of model management can be handled smoothly and automatically with vSphere Enterprise Kubeflow without much of human involvements.